Skip to main content

 Only a tiny fraction of global education spending is spent in low-income countries, where households are contributing a higher share than anywhere else

-Every year, of the US$ 5 trillion spent on education worldwide, only 0.5% is spent in low income countries, while 66% is spent in high income countries, even though the two groups have a roughly equal number of school-age children.
+In 2022, of the US$ 5.8 trillion spent on education worldwide, only 0.45% is spent in low income countries, while 64% is spent in high income countries, even though the two groups have a roughly equal number of school-age children.

-In the median country, households are covering 30% of the cost of education.
-In fact, households pick up a much larger education bill in low-income countries (39%) than in high-income countries (15%).
+In the median country, households are covering a quarter of the cost of education.
+In fact, households pick up a much larger education bill in lower-middle-income countries (44%) than in high-income countries (20%).

-Although donors contribute 13% of spending in low income countries …
+Although donors contribute 12% of total education spending in low income countries …

-donors' contributions account for less than 1% of total spending globally, which is barely visible in absolute amounts.
+donors' contributions account for merely 0.3% of total spending globally, which is barely visible in absolute amounts.

 Public expenditure